-‘The Walking Dead’ Season 10: Further Details Of Beta’s Friend Revealed By Showrunner And Ryan Hurst
+‘The Walking Dead’ Season 10: Further Details On Beta’s Friend Revealed By Showrunner And Ryan Hurst

 As previously reported by The Inquisitr, the latest episode of AMC’s The Walking Dead revealed how Alpha (Samantha Morton) and Beta (Ryan Hurst) first met.
 When sheltering in a medical facility, Alpha and her daughter, Lydia (Havana Blum), came across Beta, who appeared to be living in the building.

 Over the course of the episode, it was revealed that Beta was compelled to stay as someone close to him was also there.
-However, this person was now a walker and the episode concluded with the revelation that Beta now wears a mask made out of this person’s face and also wears his shirt.
+However, this person was now a walker and the episode concluded with the revelation that Beta now wears a mask made out of this person’s face and is also wearing his shirt.

-But, who was this person?
+But who was this person?

 Some clues were dropped in Episode 2 of The Walking Dead Season 10.
 A picture was revealed showing Beta and this man, both with their faces scratched out.
 However, the actor who plays Beta has revealed to Entertainment Weekly further details about this character.